 Since the innovation manager also has to manage the decision-making process in selecting which ideas to execute, it’s important that the person behind this role will be able to think strategically in terms of seeing which ideas are aligned with the company’s business goals.

 On the other hand, the innovation manager must also be able to manage the failures of innovation projects.
-Some of those ideas are radical and disruptive, which have high chances of failure.
+Some of those ideas are radical and disruptive, which have a high chance of failure.

 In case of such a scenario, the innovation manager must be able to decide whether to continue with the project or not.